JuliaDynamics/LightSumTypes.jl/README.md

 This package allows to pack multiple heterogeneous types in a single type.

-Two macros implements different strategies to create a compact representation of the types: `@sum_struct_type` and `@compact_struct_type`.
+Two macros implement different strategies to create a compact representation of the types: `@sum_struct_type` and `@compact_struct_type`.

-Both works very similarly but there are some differences:
+Both work very similarly but there are some differences:

 - `@compact_struct_type` is a bit faster;